Enjoy the flavors of this historical Gingerbread made with whole wheat flour, rye flour, honey, candied citrus peel, and a variety of warm spices.

-In the meantime, I consulted one of my favorite books, “The History of Bread” by Bernard Dupaigne, to find another suitable recipe.
+For November, Michele of BigBlackDogs, picked historical breads as the theme.
+I love learning about the history of breads so I knew I would have fun with this one.
+I consulted one of my favorite books, “The History of Bread” by Bernard Dupaigne, to find a suitable recipe.
 I finally landed upon this Gingerbread recipe in the back of the book.

 “Gingerbread is said to have come to the attention of Philippe le Bon in Flanders, where he took such a liking to this ‘bee syrup cake’ that he brought the recipe back to Dijon.
 It is also found throughout Europe.
-Each region has its own recipe and traditional shape derived from popular legend or custom, such as the German Saint Nicholas or the little New Year piglet.”
+Each region has its own recipe and traditional shape derived from popular legend or custom, such as the German Saint Nicholas or the little New Year piglet.” – – Bernard Dupaigne The History of Bread

 - 7 ounces honey